ronakupadhyaya/Horizons-week-01/day1/git.md

 ## What is Git
 Git is a tool used for collaborating on text files (i.e. source code) by keeping track of all changes.
 All of the information for the repository (commit history) is stored in a folder named `.git` at the root of your project.
 A git repository can be hosted on your local computer or even online (i.e. on Github).

+## Glossary
+- **Repository**: a Git project
+- **Branch**: a workspace within a project, allows independent work
+- **Commit**: Git tracks the history of a projects as a series of commits.
+A single commit is a group of changes to files in the repository.

 # Inline Exercise: Setting up Git and GitHub

 ## Goal